thesparkvision/ReadEveryWeek/README.md

 ## Status

-This project is evolving in public.
-Expect opinionated decisions and slow, deliberate growth.
+This is a side project that I am working on, in my free time.
+It might get abandoned but it might be continued too.